0xZayyad/Coixa/README.md

-# Quantra Wallet
+# Coixa Wallet

-Quantra is a modern, open-source wallet application for the Pi Network, built with React and TypeScript.
+Coixa is a modern, open-source wallet application for the Pi Network, built with React and TypeScript.
 It enables users to securely create, import, and manage Pi cryptocurrency wallets, perform transactions, and view account activity with a user-friendly interface.

 ---